LGBT activists outraged after Peru affirms mainstream view of 'gender dysphoria' from 2019 - LifeSite

 Thus, we are treated to LGBT activists furiously decrying the violation of “norms” that are less than half a decade old – as if they had not overturned the actual norms of millennia by politically pressuring a handful of self-appointed experts.

-A collective of LGBT groups released a statement objecting in the strongest language: “The adoption of such a decree constitutes a serious setback in terms of our rights and in the recognition of our dignity as individuals.
-This measure not only reflects a lack of understanding and respect for sexual and gender diversity, but also has devastating consequences for our lives.”
+A collective of LGBT groups released a statement objecting in the strongest language: “The adoption of such a decree constitutes a serious setback in terms of our rights [sic] … This measure not only reflects a lack of understanding and respect for sexual and gender diversity, but also has devastating consequences for our lives,” the statement hysterically claimed.

 What is unfolding in Peru is a perfect microcosm of why activists work so hard to make what often seem like subtle tweaks in the language addressing issues like transsexualism in international documents that most people have never heard of.
 For all the outrage expressed by the dozens of LGBT groups and scores of politicians livid that the Peruvian government – which does not even object to much of their agenda – holds the same position that the World Health Organization did a mere five years ago.